adobe/pydc-control/README.md

 #### Container startup order

-Services are started up using the following:
+Services are started up using the following method:

 * All services (containers) marked with `core: true` are started detached
 * All open ports defined on the core services are checked to make sure they are open